Shad0wrend/JsonAsAsset-UE_4.26.2/README.md

 | Data Asset Types | DataAsset, DataTable |
 | Landscape | LandscapeGrassType, PhysicalMaterial |

-**NOTE:** If your game uses custom C++ classes or structures, you need to define them to import via JsonAsAsset (create them manually from SDKs or automate them).
-See [Unreal Engine Modding Projects](https://github.com/Buckminsterfullerene02/UE-Modding-Tools?tab=readme-ov-file#game-specific-template-projects) for game-specific template projects.
+**Material/Niagara Data**:

-**Material Data**:
+<br> Unreal Engine games made below 4.12 (a guess) will have material data, but not niagara data, any games made above that version will most definitely not have any material data nor niagara data, and therefore the actual data will be stripped and cannot be imported. **Unless** you are using a User Generated Content editor, then it's possible material data and niagara data will be there.

-<br> Unreal Engine games made below 4.12 (a guess) will have material data, any games made above that version will most definitely not have any material data, and therefore the actual data will be stripped and cannot be imported. **Unless** you are using a User Generated Content editor, then it's possible the material data will be there.
+**NOTE:** If your game uses custom C++ classes or structures, you need to define them before importing with JsonAsAsset.
+JsonAsAsset does not create C++ files for you. (create them manually from SDKs or automate them) See [Unreal Engine Modding Projects](https://github.com/Buckminsterfullerene02/UE-Modding-Tools?tab=readme-ov-file#game-specific-template-projects) for game-specific template projects.

 </details>